-An article was posted in the guardian.co.uk in 2012 about a Sardinian Family of siblings that consists of six girls and 3 boys with 818 years of longevity between them.
+An article was posted in the Guardian in 2012 about a Sardinian Family of siblings that consists of six girls and 3 boys who have 818 years of longevity between them.
 Their ages ranged between 78 and 105.
 The family lives in the mountainous region of Sardinia in a village called Perdasdefogu.

 Their diet is Mediterranean and is simple.
 They also stay physically active by doing daily household chores and walking.